- Device Redirection Solutions

 - Contact Us

-Biometrics for Remote Desktop is a reliable software solution that allows to redirect locally plugged fingerprint scanners to remote desktop session.
+Biometrics for Remote Desktop is a reliable software solution that allows to redirect locally plugged biometric sensors, such as fingerprint scanners, vein scanners or signature pads, to remote desktop session.

-In standard situations, using fingerprint readers in a remote desktop environment is problematic or even impossible.
+In standard situations, using biometric devices in a remote desktop environment is problematic or even impossible.
 Normally you would have to use some complex workarounds.

 Biometrics for Remote Desktop allows to redirect biometric scanners to remote Windows session, with a single mouse click.